 Your freezer is an essential tool and, like with any other tool, in order to get the most out of it, you need to use it properly.

-When you freeze pasta sauce, soup, ground meat, hamburger patties, fish fillets, sliced chicken or prepared-in-advance future dinners, freeze them flat in heavy-duty zipper bags.
-This way, you can stack those frozen items nice and neatly.
+When you freeze pasta sauce, soup, ground meat, hamburger patties, fish fillets, sliced chicken, or prepared-in-advance future dinners, freeze them flat in heavy-duty zipper bags.
+This way, you can stack those frozen items nicely and neatly.
 Make it a habit to use a marker to jot down the name of the item and the date it’s been frozen on the front of each bag.